abel-research/ampscan/README.md

 Installation
 ------------

-For the most up to date version of AmpScan, clone directly from the gitlab repository using:
+For the most up to date version of AmpScan, clone directly from the gitlab repository into a virtual environment using:

 ``git clone https://git.soton.ac.uk/js22g12/AmpScan.git``

+Navigate to the `AmpScan/` directory and run a pip install using:

+``pip install -e .``

-A pip installation is also available through test PyPI using:
+A pip installation is also available through test PyPI (not latest version) using:

 ``$ pip install --index-url https://test.pypi.org/simple/ AmpScan``